jdpgrailsdev/r-oasis/wiki/new_to_oasis.md

 **Dig into the bootlegs, unreleased tracks and demo recordings**

-The internet is full of them.
+The Internet is full of them.
 Many of their gigs were recorded and exist as bootlegs.
 There are also leaks of early demos and albums floating about.
 The official re-releases of the first three albums include a lot of demos and outtakes as well.
 To get started, it is recommended that you check out [Radio Supernova](https://radiosupernovablog.weebly.com) for demos, outtakes, collaborations and other hard-to-find material, as well as [The Right Ear of Nash](https://blonderazorblade.blogspot.com/search/label/Oasis) for remasters, live shows and other tasty items.

 **It's not about you, it's not about me, it's about the music**